Rebel Alliance: First major battles, rebel fleet (5 BBY)

 The Disney series Rebels depicts the development of the rebellion against the Galactic Empire beginning five years before A New Hope (5 BBY) and fourteen years after the fall of the Galactic Republic and the Jedi Order in Revenge of the Sith (19 BBY).
 The show focuses on a motley group of rebels (all of whom have been affected by the Empire in one form or another) that banded together aboard a freighter starship called Ghost.
 They called themselves the Spectres and were led by Hera Syndulla.
 By the end of the first season, it is revealed that there were various clandestine cell systems that were resisting the Empire, such as Jun Sato's Phoenix Squadron.
 Senator Bail Organa (along with his wife, queen Breha Organa) of Alderaan and former Jedi Ahsoka Tano both play a pivotal role in coordinating these splinter cells into a legitimate threat capable of challenging Imperial rule.
 Funded primarily by the Royal House of Alderaan, the alliance began to allocate resources towards a united front against Imperial rule.
 The Spectres and Phoenix Squadron were later integrated into the Massassi Group based on Yavin 4, which by Rogue One (1 BBY) and A New Hope (0 BBY) was commanded by General Jan Dodonna.
 One last important rebel cell that later became part of the Rebel Alliance was the Mon Calamari Exodus Fleet, commanded by Admiral Raddus and Admiral Ackbar, formed out of civilian spacecraft during the Imperial occupation of Mon Cala in 18 BBY (1 year into the Empire, 18 years prior to the Battle of Yavin).
+Other Star Wars media depicts groups such as the crew of the Stinger Mantis led by Jedi Knight Cal Kestis and Jedi Master Cere Junda, the Axis network, a spy network led by Luthen Rael who sought to unite the fragmented conflicting factions into a formal coalition against the Empire, and the Ghorman Front, the local resistance of the planet Ghorman that was indifferent to galactic affairs but whose involvement was pivotal to the formal organization of the Rebel Alliance.